 Rochester Institute of Technology

 Best of Show & Best of Advertising (CIPNE)

 Best of Show: Commercial Category (CIPNE and PPANE)

 Jeffrey graduated from Framingham State University (FSU) with a Bachelor of Arts degree in Communication Arts, concentration in Visual Communications, and a minor in Studio Art in 2015.
 He was the photo editor of The Gatepost, FSU’s student-run newspaper.
 Jeffrey has has strong interests in artistic, commercial and architectural photography.

 He first worked with Damianos Photography and Publishing as an FSU intern from December 2014 – April 2015.
 After completion of the internship, he was hired as a part-time studio associate.
-Jeffrey works in a variety of capacities including shooting, assisting on photography projects, editing, processing and retouching images, archiving projects and more.
+Jeffrey currently works in a variety of capacities as a freelance associate including photographing, assisting with photography projects, editing, processing and retouching images.

 Recently, his passion has been taking portraits at abandoned buildings.
 He is also a printmaker.
 Feel free to check out his recent work at www.jeffpoolephotography.com.